alainsopp/tradingaly/README.md

 # Tradingaly : Basic trading account simulator

-## A Python project for executing sell and buy orders to a local trading account.
+## A tool to simulate sell and buy orders execution to a local trading account and a local stockexchange market.

 This project is intended to help practicing Buy and Sell orders on a market
 by simulating a basic trading account and a local sandbox orderbook and a market.

 ## Features

-* Selling shares available in the user portfolio.
+* Selling shares available in the user account.
 * Buying shares available on the "market".
-The market has only 1 share available for now.
+  The market has only 1 share available.
 * Visualizing shares hold by user as well as the amount of liquidity on the user account.
-* Visualizing the amount of shares available on the market and the associated ASK and BID.offers.
+* Visualizing the amount of shares available on the market and the associated ASK and BID offers.

 ![orderbook ui](img/demo.png)